Table Of Contents

 September 19, 2007

-These release notes describe important information and known problems for Cisco Video Surveillance Stream Manager, Release 5.0.
+These release notes describe important information for Cisco Video Surveillance Stream Manager, Release 5.0.

 •Release 5.0 is a major release of Cisco Video Surveillance Stream Manager with many new features.
 Users of a previous release(s) should check the "System Requirements" section section for compatibility information and instructions on how to use existing data with this new release.